SydneyBao/HeadshotNews/README.md

+This news aggregator uses Puppeteer to scrape the titles, URLs, and images from articles on popular Esports Counter-Strike websites including counter-strike.net, dust2.us, and hltv.org.
+Using Cloud Functions, the latest articles are scraped and stored in the Firestore Database daily.
+The UX design for this website can be found in the HeadshotNewsUI repository.
 Find the Completed Website at [Headshot News](http://headshotnews.com/)!